Jean-Joooo/Vacation-Destinations-WishList-Coursera-JS-DCU/README.md

-Coursera UC Davis, JavaScript Practice Exercise: Vacation Wishlist -------------> https://jean-joooo.github.io/Vacation-Destinations-WishList-Coursera-JS-UCD/
+Coursera UC Davis, JavaScript Practice Exercise, Vacation Wishlist -------> https://jean-joooo.github.io/Vacation-Destinations-WishList-Coursera-JS-UCD/

 In this simple JavaScript exercise, I crafted a Vacation Wishlist application to allow users to list their dream vacation destinations.
 The objective was to create a straightforward interface where users can input their desired destinations and see them added to a wishlist.